owlbarn/tutorial/chapters/maths.md

 ```

 Now we can plot the interpolation function and compare it to the Gamma function.
-As can be seen in [@fig:maths:interp], both lines cross the given nodes.
+Both lines cross the given nodes.
 The interpolated line fits well with the "true interpolation", i.e. the Gamma function, within a certain range.
 However, the extrapolation fitting where the x-value falls out of given data, is less than ideal.

 ```ocaml